Census Dots

 Native American/Other

-Of the 955 places in Florida, Lake Mary is the 229th most populous.
+Lake Mary is ranked the 240th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Mary was ranked the 229th most populous place in the 2020 Census.

 Lake Mary's White Population